Callanish X: Description

 The stones were examined from 2003–2006 in an excavation involving the removal of the covering layer of peat.
 These excavations revealed that the circle had comprised a ring of 17 stones, of which two are missing and the remaining 15 have fallen over.
 Within the central area are another five fallen stones which formed an inner circle.

 There is also an outlying stone which stood to the north and two stones which stood to the south.
 The two southern stones, together with two naturally-positioned erratic stones, appear to have formed a short entranceway, or avenue, leading upslope from the south.

 The stones at Callanish X had been erected on bare rock, where it was impossible to dig pits or sockets in the tough bedrock.
 Hence the stones had been held in place by jamming smaller stones around their bases.
 This was inadequate to hold them long term, and most of the monoliths had fallen after "several hundred years".

+Construction and dating

+Callanish X was probably built during the Neolithic period, between about 3000 and 2500 BC, when communities across the Isle of Lewis were raising stone monuments across the moor.
+The site itself has not been excavated or directly dated, but archaeologists place it within this period because it closely resembles other stone settings in the Callanish group.

+Excavations at the nearby Callanish I stone circle have shown that the landscape was already a place of ritual activity before the stones were erected.
+Archaeologists uncovered traces of an earlier timber structure along with pottery from Neolithic communities.
+Radiocarbon dating suggests that the famous stone circle was built later in the Neolithic period, replacing or building on these earlier wooden monuments.
+Smaller settings scattered across the surrounding hills, including Callanish X, are generally thought to belong to this same phase of monument building.

+The stones themselves are made from Lewisian gneiss, a hard metamorphic rock that forms the ancient bedrock of the Isle of Lewis.
+Outcrops of the same rock still break through the peat across the landscape today.
+Neolithic builders probably selected suitable slabs nearby and hauled them short distances across the moor before raising them upright.

+Setting the stones required planning, teamwork, and patience.
+Workers first dug a pit for each stone, then used wooden levers, ropes, and earthen ramps to lift the heavy slabs into place.
+Smaller packing stones were wedged around the base to keep them steady.

+Although modest in scale, Callanish X formed part of a much larger episode of monument building on Lewis.
+Across the ridges and valleys above Loch Roag, communities raised circles, alignments, and stone settings that reshaped the landscape.
+What visitors see today is the surviving outline of that effort: stones planted firmly in the ground, marking a landscape that Neolithic people had turned into a place of gathering, movement, and ceremony.